akka/akka/akka-docs/src/main/paradox/multi-node-testing.md

 operations is available in the `akka.remote.testkit.MultiNodeSpec` API documentation.

 The setup of the `MultiNodeSpec` is configured through java system properties that you set on all JVMs that's going to run a node under test.
-These can easily be set on the JVM command line with `-Dproperty=value`.
+These can be set on the JVM command line with `-Dproperty=value`.

 These are the available properties:
 :